-The difference between confidence and arrogance can be very blurry and even confusing.
+The difference between confidence and arrogance is blurry and confusing, which leads to mistaking the two.

-However, there are some really clear definitions of the two that will differentiate them.
+There are clear definitions of the two that differentiate them.

 Once you know what to look for, it becomes easier to separate them.

 Confidence is usually a lot more subtle than arrogance.

 It isn’t showy nor drawing attention to itself.

 Confidence is usually relatively unspoken but clearly there.